The course is open to Biology master students.

 Mode of instruction

-The students are provided in advance via Brightspace with one review article and two primary research articles (supplied by the invited lecturer).
+The students are informed in advance via Brightspace of one review article and two primary research articles that they must find and download as pdfs (e.g. using the Leiden University online catalog).

 The maximum number of participants is 30 students.